Minhao-Zhang/MBTI-Classification/writeups/tutorial.md

 mbti_data = mbti_data.class_encode_column("J-P")
 ```

-Since the training split contains about 2.3M rows of data, training on all of them might  Thus, we will be using only 10% of the data for training and 20% of that data for validation.
+Since the training split contains about 2.3M rows of data, training on all of them will take too long.
+Thus, we will be using only 10% of the data for training and 20% of that data for validation.

 ```python
 mbti_data = mbti_data.train_test_split(test_size=0.1, stratify_by_column="mbti", seed=0)